Non-invasive Skin Biopsy Testing

 Asymmetry – Where one-half of the birthmark or the mole does not match the other one.

-Color – Changes in color or color that is significantly different than other spots on the skin is worth a more in-depth look.
+– Changes in color that are significantly different from other spots on the skin are worth a more in-depth look.

 Diameter – The spot will be bigger than six millimeters.